-Many myths abound about male calico cats.
-While they are relatively rare, with an estimated one male in three thousand calico cat births, there is no extraordinary demand for them.
+Cat owners and enthusiasts have heard a number of fascinating myths about male calico cats.
+While they are relatively rare, with an estimated one male in 3,000 calico cat births, there is no extraordinary demand for them.
 They do not make good breeding studs because almost all male calicos are sterile.
-In fact, only about one in ten thousand male calicos is fertile.
+In fact, only about one in 10,000 male calicos is fertile.

 What Is a Calico Cat?